szabgab/LibreLingo-Judeo-Spanish-from-English/README.md

 mi nombre es Leah

-La direktora - the manager - el empresario
-Yo so la direktora - I am the manager
-Ande esta el profesor? - Where is the teacher?
-No, Sara no esta bien.
-No, Sara is not well.
-Esta en kasa.
-(She) is at home.
-Todas las elevas ya estan aki? - Are all the students already here?
 I las otras elevas? - And the other students (fem.).
 Las otras elevas - the other students
 Rina I Lea estan en la biblioteka. - Rina and Lea are in the library.